 You can often cut costs by going through a specialist flight agent – either a consolidator, who buys up blocks of tickets from the airlines and sells them at a discount, or a discount agent, who in addition to dealing with discounted flights may also offer special student and youth fares and a range of other travel-related services such as travel insurance, rail passes, car rentals, tours and the like.

 Combining Vietnam with other Southeast Asian countries is becoming increasingly popular – and a lot cheaper and easier – thanks to some good-value regional air deals.
-Jetstar (w jetstar.com), for example, flies from Singapore to Ho Chi Minh City (from $50 one-way), while Tiger Airways (w tigerairways.com) flies from Singapore to Hanoi (from $70 one-way) and Ho Chi Minh City (from $50 one-way).
-Air Asia (w airasia.com) offers daily services from Bangkok and Kuala Lumpur to both Hanoi and Ho Chi Minh City, with fares starting at $50 one-way to Ho Chi Minh City, and a little more to Hanoi.
+Jetstar, for example, flies from Singapore to Ho Chi Minh City, while Tiger Airways flies from Singapore to Hanoi and Ho Chi Minh City.
+Air Asia offers daily services from Bangkok and Kuala Lumpur to both Hanoi and Ho Chi Minh City.
 As with all discount airlines, prices depend on availability, so the earlier you book the better, though you may also find last-minute promotional fares, seat giveaways and so forth at less busy times of the year.

 From the UK and Ireland

 A good place to look for the best deals is the travel sections of the weekend newspapers and in regional listings magazines.
-Students and under-26s can often get discounts through specialist agents such as STA (w sta.com) or USIT in Ireland (w usit.ie).
-Whoever you buy your ticket through, check that the agency belongs to the travel industry bodies ABTA or IATA, so that you’ll be covered if the agent goes bust before you get your ticket.
+Students and under-26s can often get discounts through specialist agents such as STA or USIT in Ireland.

 From the US and Canada